South Korea · duration itinerary

 Insider tips

-- ◆Embrace street food culture – it's a delicious and affordable way to experience local flavors.
+- ◆Embrace street food culture – it's delicious, affordable, and a key part of the local experience.

 Packing highlights